 On the opposite spectrum, anything that negatively impacts the activity of file servers may generate operational disruptions that cause frustration among team members, partners and customers, affecting the way the company is perceived and its bottom line.
 Not being able to access documents and resources may lead to delivery delays and business.

 In this context, IT administrators need to pay much attention to CPU, RAM, hard drives, and network access.
+These components should be continuously monitored to detect suspicious activities and maintain optimal performance.
 Any issues regarding these components create bottlenecks and affect the activity associated with file servers, thus generating disruptions in operations.

 How do I monitor a file server?

-Similarly to server monitoring, the best way to monitor file servers is through dedicated file server monitoring tools.
-These bring significant value to the activity of IT administrators, because they offer an in-depth view of the status of all file servers, while also detecting threats significantly faster than any form of human supervision.
+Similarly to server monitoring, the best way to monitor file servers is through dedicated monitoring tools.
+These tools are specialized software solutions used for monitoring and managing files or network systems.
+They bring significant value to the activity of IT administrators, because they offer an in-depth view of the status of all file servers, while also detecting threats significantly faster than any form of human supervision.

 When it comes to file server monitoring, it is important to focus on 3 key layers: the hardware, the operating system and the specific services and applications you need to check on a file server.